ehsanyousefzadehasl/ISwED/README.md

 - Augmentation did at first not improve results.
 However, this was due to a buggy usage of the RandomHorizontalFlip class: It was not ensured that the augmentation is performed on both/ or neither => possible that only input or label was flipped which obviously worsended results.
 After a fix and a rerun the augmentation slightly helped, also not significantly.

-Example segmentations on Test set (triplets of: gt - label - prediction):
+Example segmentations on Test set:
 ![segmentation examples](images/resnet/resnet_samples_col.png)

 ## State of the art approach

 Many of the papers found mentioned UNET as the state of the art within image segmentation.
 Therefore we are focusing more on alternatives to this

 ### CNN and Transformer mix

 https://reader.elsevier.com/reader/sd/pii/S0031320322007075?token=83FCA21D1027C3BFBF95656B895BEF0A262DF1328A65F90845CA8D0D34707028CBA43303B74BCF9E3624B7F3937DE7AB&originRegion=eu-west-1&originCreation=20230504124206